atsign-foundation/docs.atsign.com/content/docs/atplatform/specification.md

 **Example**:

-Telling the secondary server that you are claiming to be `@bob`.
+Telling the atServer that you are claiming to be `@bob`.

 `from:@bob`